The Transition Process

 - Limit TV Viewer Rescans/Preserve Regional Focus: Limiting stations in the same Designated Market Area (DMA) to two phases also limits to two the number of times viewers would need to rescan for over-the-air channels.
 It also reflects the regional approach that stakeholders have suggested.

 - Give "Complicated" Stations More Time: Assigning the most challenging and time-consuming stations to later phases allows adequate time for their transitions.

 - Limit Linked Station Sets in a Phase: Limiting linked sets within a phase would limit the effect of dependencies and facilitate coordination among broadcasters.

 - Limit the Total Number of Phases to 10: Using ten phases strikes a balance between limiting the size of linked-station sets and other goals.
 A greater number of phases could decrease the number of linked-station sets in each phase but makes more difficult other goals such as transitioning stations within the same media market at the same time and avoiding the need for multiple channel rescans by viewers.
 Keeping the number of stations in each phase roughly equal also helps in the sharing of resources in each phase.

-- No More than 2% Temporary Interference: Allowing temporary limited increases in interference between two stations is in accord with past transitions and would significantly reduce the number and complexity of dependencies.
+- Allow Temporary 2% Increase in Pairwise Interference: Allowing temporary limited increases in interference between two stations is in accord with past transitions and would significantly reduce the number and complexity of dependencies.

-Putting stations into different phases with a detailed schedule allows stations, tower crews, and equipment manufacturers know when the FCC expects specific stations to complete their transition and so that they can plan accordingly.
-It also ensures that the majority of stations will be able to test on their post-auction channel during a specified testing period without having to coordinate with neighboring stations – or those stations’ neighbors.
+Grouping stations into phases with a detailed schedule allows stations, tower crews, and equipment manufacturers to know when the FCC expects specific stations to complete their transition and thereby plan accordingly.
+It also ensures that stations will be able to test on their post-auction channel during a specified testing period and limit the number of stations that need to coordinate their transition.